 Part of what makes Vancouver scenery so spectacular is the combination of water and mountains--the downtown peninsula is surrounded by English Bay (the Pacific Ocean), False Creek (the waterway that runs south of downtown), and the Burrard Inlet.

 Harbour Cruises is one of Vancouver's oldest city cruise companies, and it offers a wide array of tours.
-For travelers and sightseeing, their one-hour Vancouver Harbour Tour (late April to September 30) is a great introduction to Vancouver; it includes a narrated "tour" of the sights on the Burrard Inlet, as well as photo ops and views of the Vancouver skyline, North Shore mountains, and Stanley Park.
+For travelers and sightseeing, their one-hour Vancouver Harbour Tour (late April through September) is a great introduction to Vancouver; it includes a narrated "tour" of the sights on the Burrard Inlet, as well as photo ops and views of the Vancouver skyline, North Shore mountains, and Stanley Park.
 They also offer Sunset Dinner Cruises (with dinner included) for the summer season.

 In late July/early August, there are Fireworks Cruises, for viewing the annual Celebration of Light Fireworks.